andre-st/goodreads-toolbox/README.md

 Prints all books rated 4 or 5 stars by 3 or more persons you follow (including friends).
 It implements the "books common among the people I follow" feature that was requested in the Goodreads forums.
-It also lists the most read authors and the most wished-for books.
+It also lists the most read authors, the most wished-for and hated books.
 [Learn more](friendrated.md)